technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 02/Lab 02.md

 ## Exercise 1: Create an Azure AI Search resource

+In this exercise, you will create an Azure AI Search resource from the Azure portal.
+This will be used to search the documents using AI capability.

+**Azure AI Search** is a cloud-based service for searching within your privately curated data.
+It uses a combination of Microsoft’s AI and JSON-based indexes to provide fast, relevant search results.

 1. Open a browser and login to Azure portal at +++https://portal.azure.com/+++ with your credentials.

     -    Username - +++@lab.CloudPortalCredential(User1).Username+++